18F/handbook/pages/training-and-development/olu.md

 ## Help with OLU

 For help with OLU once you've logged in, click on the **Need Help** tile on the OLU homepage.

+Contacting OLU support can be helpful for:

+- Getting access for new team members
+  - It is best to have the person's supervisor send the email, since the supervisor may be required to authorize OLU access for the new team member
+- Addressing issues with mandatory trainings not appearing

+### Sending an email

+After clicking **Need Help** on the homepage:

+1. Under the **SELECT SPECIFIC SUPPORT ROOM** heading, select **GSA Online University** from the dropdown for the support room
+1. On the next page, click on the **Email Support** button